- Home Base moved from its mapped spot

 BELLEMOND「Samurai Cloth」Japanese Microfiber Cle...

-$18.99Ensure Adequate Lighting
+$18.99Make sure Adequate Lighting

 The Roomba i7/i7+ uses a camera for visual navigation (vSLAM).
 It requires ambient light to see.
 If you run cleaning jobs at night with the lights off, or in a very dim room, the robot may get lost.
-Ensure there is enough light for a human to comfortably read a book.
+Make sure there is enough light for a human to comfortably read a book.
 Avoid running the robot in complete darkness.

 Check and Reset the Map